-We are committed to establishing and maintaining an open and respectful line of communication between families and Coney Island Prep staff, each of whom have a school e-mail address and means of phone contact.
+We are committed to establishing and maintaining an open and respectful line of communication between families and Coney Island Prep staff, each of whom have a school email address and means of phone contact.
 Families should contact staff by telephone or e-mail and understand that we will try and return calls within 24 hours in the event that a message is left.
 Families will also have an opportunity to meet with staff during scheduled parent-teacher conference days.
 In addition, meetings can be arranged at any time by appointment.
-If a parent needs to see a staff person more immediately, the parent should report directly to the appropriate Main Office, which will facilitate the soonest possible contact.
+If a parent needs to see a staff person more immediately, the parent should report directly to the appropriate Main Office, which will facilitate the soonest possible contact, which may not always be that same day.

 We welcome, encourage, and appreciate contact between families and teachers.
 We commit to timely responses to you, and also ask that families be respectful of the enormous and constant demands made on all of our staff.
-We encourage families to leverage the homeroom teachers as the point people in order to coherently address or answer any questions.
+We encourage families to leverage the homeroom or advisory teachers as the point people in order to coherently address or answer any questions.